Graklinghunter/Hovertext-Css/README.md

 (Note that you will need to open about:config and enable the pref toolkit.legacyUserProfileCustomizations.stylesheets in order for the .css file to do anything)

-Step 2: Install the Sidebery v5 beta. https://github.com/mbnuqw/sidebery
+Step 2: Install the Sidebery (must be v5 or newer). https://github.com/mbnuqw/sidebery

 Step 3: Open Sidebery Settings and navigate to the bottom of the main Page.
 Select Import Addon Data and import my Sidebery .json file.
 This will come with my personal Panel configurations - you should navigate up to the "Navigation Bar" settings and add/remove/change the Panels as you see fit.